astropy/astropy/docs/install.rst

 The tests should run and print out any failures, which you can report at the `Astropy issue tracker <https://github.com/astropy/astropy/issues>`_.

-This way of running the tests may not work if you do it in the astropy source distribution.
+This way of running the tests may not work if you do it in the Astropy source distribution.
 See :ref:`sourcebuildtest` for how to run the tests from the source code directory, or :ref:`running-tests` for more details.

 Building from source